-Stine Solheim took over as

-President of Coor in Norway.

-and also became a member

-of the Executive Management

-Team.
-Stine Solheim was pre-
+- Stine Solheim new

-viously CEO of Fargerike and

-has a background in the retail

-industry, where she has worked

-at companies such as Circle K

-and Esso/ExxonMobil.

-President of
+- President of

-Coor in Norway
+- Coor in Norway

+In the second guarter of 2024, Stine Solheim took over as President of Coor in Norway. and also became a member of the Executive Management Team.
+Stine Solheim was previously CEO of Fargerike and has a background in the retail industry, where she has worked at companies such as Circle K and Esso/ExxonMobil.